Clermont County, Ohio: History

+Ordinance and subsequent settlement

 At its ordinance in 1800 by the Commonwealth of Virginia to reward Virginian military veterans with land bounties, Clermont encompassed twenty-three current Ohio counties and over 4.2 million acres of dense old-growth forest.
 The first deed was issued on February 20, 1796.
 George Washington owned three parcels of land in Clermont County, whose first capital was Williamsburg, founded by William Lytle, and like Milford, was founded in 1796.
 A stone dairy house, constructed in 1800, is thought to be the oldest standing building in Clermont.
 The edifice is located beside Harmony Hill on South Third Street in Williamsburg.
 Harmony Hill, one of the area's first farms, was built by William Lytle.
 The last American Indian village was located two miles south of Marathon in Jackson Township, along the mouth of Grassy Run on the East Fork of the Little Miami River.
 The site saw the largest frontier battle in Clermont, the Battle of Grassy Run, during which pioneer Simon Kenton clashed with chief Tecumseh on April 10, 1792.
 The Wyandot lived at this site until 1811.
 The Bullskin Trail, once a major American Indian trail, runs north and south through Clermont along Ohio Route 133, and was used by frontiersmen Kenton and Daniel Boone on hunting and warfare expeditions.
 In 1823, New Richmond became the seat, and in 1824, the seat moved to Batavia, the county's current seat.
 Clermont's Moscow became the exiled home of French royalty during the early 1800s, including future King of France Louis-Philippe in 1815 and the Marquis de Lafayette in 1825.
-Point Pleasant was birthplace and boyhood home of military hero, Union general, and President Ulysses S. Grant, born on April 27, 1822.
+Point Pleasant was birthplace and boyhood home of military hero, Union general, and President Ulysses S. Grant, born on April 27, 1822; although Grant spent little time in Clermont, and both his political and military careers were disconnected from it.

 During the 1800s, antislavery sentiment remained strong.
 Bethel was the residence of Democratic United States Senator Thomas Morris who also served three terms in the Ohio House of Representatives, as Ohio Supreme Court Justice, and four terms in the Ohio Senate.
 His U.S. Senate career lasted from 1833 to 1839, and in 1844, Morris was the vice presidential candidate for a third party with the goal of abolishing slavery—approximately sixteen years before the first antislavery Republican president.
-Also in 1844, Clermont became the site of Utopia, an egalitarian haven of Puritans who espoused the doctrines of François Marie Charles Fourier.
-In 1847, future Ohio Governor John M. Pattison was born near Owensville.
-Grant became commander-in-chief of the U.S. Army in the Civil War, during which John Hunt Morgan and his Confederate raiders invaded Clermont in 1863.
-Grant was elected the eighteenth president in 1868.